 - Secure any internet connection in your home by updating the router.
 Disable any guest network access and protect your connection with a strong alphanumeric password.

-- Be aware about the smart devices in your home and how they are connected.
+- Be aware of the smart devices in your home and how they are connected.
 This will help you keep on top of system updates, passwords and more.

 - Only purchase your smart devices from trusted brands as it guarantees a high level of security with regular system updates.
 Install all updates immediately.